Track Day Starter Guide

 • 1 or 2-piece leather suit (2-piece suits must have a full-circumference zipper joining the jacket and pants)

-• Race-style gauntlet gloves (must cover all of your hands and wrists, typically going about 1/3 of the way up your forearm)
+• Race-style gauntlet gloves that cover all of your hands and wrists, typically going about 1/3 of the way up your forearm

 • Motorcycle boots that fully cover the ankles